Pre-engineering at Edgewood

 - PHYS 350 I Scientific Computing

 Upper level courses are chosen from physics, chemistry, and/or mathematics based on your major and your engineering interested.
 You should choose a major that helps you prepare for whichever field of engineering you are most interested in:

 |Physics with Pre-Engineering Concentration

 |Mathematics with Pre-Engineering Concentration

 First year students should start by taking Chemistry 120 and Calculus (Math 231) in the fall semester at Edgewood.
 In the spring semester, pre-engineering students should plan to take Physics 201, and continue with Chemistry 121 and Calculus 2.
-In addition to these majors, many students also chose to do a minor in physics, chemistry, geoscience, biology, or mathematics.
-See the catalog for additional information major and requirements.
+In addition to these majors, many students also choose to do a minor in physics, chemistry, geoscience, biology, or mathematics.
+See the catalog for additional information on requirements for the pre-engineering majors.

 AP Course Credit

 Placement and/or credit for AP Physics, Calculus, and Chemistry may be available.
 Contact your advisor for details.